EvictionLab/eviction-lab-website/content/eviction-tracking/little-rock-ar.md

 Eviction Hotspot data are updated semi-annually.

-1. Eviction Hotspots are only available in Pulaski County due to parcel data not being available in Faulkner, Grant, Lonoke, Perry, and Saline Counties.
+1. Eviction Hotspots are only available in Pulaski County.
+Parcel data is not currently available for the other counties in Greater Little Rock (Faulkner, Grant, Lonoke, Perry, and Saline Counties).

 {{%/ report_top_evictors %}}